-Contrary to modern speculation, news of Morren’s success travelled far.
-His work featured notoriously in papers by the Royal Academy of Science of Belgium, the Royal Horticultural Society of Paris, and the British Association for the Advancement of Science.
-He had a large network of correspondents in several countries, often including renown figures of the time.
-Morren had been commissioned by the Belgian government to study the botanical gardens of Great Britain and it is while visiting England, Ireland and Scotland, that in 1838 he reads the results of his studies on the pollination of Vanilla before the British Association for the Advancement of Science.
+Contrary to modern speculation, news of Morren’s success traveled far.
+His work was featured notoriously in papers by the Royal Academy of Science of Belgium, the Royal Horticultural Society of Paris, and the British Association for the Advancement of Science.
+He had a large network of correspondents in several countries, often including renowned figures of the time.
+Morren had been commissioned by the Belgian government to study the botanical gardens of Great Britain, and it was while visiting England, Ireland, and Scotland that, in 1838, he read the results of his studies on the pollination of Vanilla before the British Association for the Advancement of Science.
 His success in obtaining the precious aromatic fruits made such a splash that it motivated leading British botanist John Lindley to name the genus Morrenia Lindl., in the family Apocynaceae, in Morren’s honor that same year.
 The record of his reading before the association at Newcastle was published in the Annals of Natural History in 1839 [56].
-By the early 1840s, more than a dozen publications written in English, French, German and Italian referred to Morren’s incredible feat.
+By the early 1840s, more than a dozen publications written in English, French, German, and Italian referred to Morren’s incredible feat.
 In September of 1841, he personally attended the third meeting of Italian Scientists in Florence (Firenze), again showcasing his results.
 Shortly after Morren’s presentation in Florence, Vanilla pollination records surfaced in Italy, notably at the hand of Professor Roberto de Visiani.
-Visiani’s successful pollination of V. planifolia at the Botanical Garden of Padua has also at times been suggested to be an independent discovery of the artificial pollination of Vanilla.
+Visiani’s successful pollination of V. planifolia at the Botanical Garden of Padua has also, at times, been suggested to be an independent discovery of the artificial pollination of Vanilla.
 But this is not the case.
 Not only was Morren’s presentation published in the proceedings of the meeting in Florence [66], but Visiani clearly states that Morren’s and Neumann’s experiments are used as inspiration for his own work [53].
-In a letter dated 26th June 1843, Visiani mentions that he has received the gold medal from the Imperial and Royal Viennese Horticultural Society (k. k.
-Wiener Gartenbaugesellschaft) for being the first in successfully obtaining Vanilla fruits in culture in the Austrian territory [53].
+In a letter dated 26th June 1843, Visiani mentions that he received the gold medal from the Imperial and Royal Viennese Horticultural Society (k. k.
+Wiener Gartenbaugesellschaft) for being the first to successfully obtain Vanilla fruits in culture in the Austrian territory [53].